oneapi-src/oneDAL/docs/source/daal/algorithms/engines/mrg32k3a.rst

 mrg32k3a
 ========

-The engine is based on the 59-bit multiplicative congruential generator.
+The engine based on a 32-bit combined multiple recursive generator with two components of order 3, optimized for batch processing.

 .. rubric:: Subsequence selection methods support